noseratio/coroutines-talk/README.md

 The execution environment for the code listed here is a Windows Forms .NET Core 3.1 app, but the same techniques can be used anywhere C# code runs.

 **In-Kind Appeal**: You may find this material contrived, over-engineered, impractical or anti-pattern.
-Or, perhaps, it feels like something trivial and I'm reinventing the wheel here.
+Or it may feel trivial and I'm reinventing the wheel here.
 Either way, your feedback still would be greatly appreciated, positive or negative.
 Feel free to [leave a comment](https://github.com/noseratio/coroutines-talk/issues) 🤓

-# Pull-based approach to coroutines (`IEnumerable`/`IEnumerator`)
+## Pull-based approach to coroutines (`IEnumerable`/`IEnumerator`)

 This approach has been in use for over a decade, since `yield` was introduced in C# 2.0.
 Here is how a fade effect can be implemented as an `IEnumerator`-method in a Unity video game (borrowed from their [docs](https://docs.unity3d.com/Manual/Coroutines.html)).
 The use of `yield return` allows to "spread" the `for` loop across multiple frame generation iterations: